mph-/lcapy/doc/expressions.rst

 Parameterization
 ----------------

-Symbolic expressions can get unweildy.
+Symbolic expressions can get unwieldy.
 One approach is to parameterize an expression using the `parameterize()` method, perform manipulations, and then substitute for the parameter definitions.